aleozlx/3cv-blog/content/pages/2--cv/index.md

 # 2019

+`11` KubeCon 2019 Conference Attendence.

+`10` IEEE AIPR 2019 Conference Attendence.

+`09` Assist developing a new and more stable strategy to provision MUDSA systems.

+`09` MUDSA Applied Machine Learning course material revision, reorganize for better delivery and new contents!
+And the usual forum support and grading.

 `08` On site support a two-day Python programming training session with [USDA - LTAR (US Department of Agriculture)](https://www.ars.usda.gov/).
 I helped create some of the contents and I answered questions and assisted troubleshooting as we walked through many aspects of the Python language and the Flux dataset.

 `07` Started a Superpixel Analyser project.
 It is a C++ side project that assists my research and mainly involves OpenCV, TensorFlow, PostGIS and ImGui.
 It is capable of performing many superpixel based calculations at well over 100 FPS at resolutions most suitable for DCNN inference.

+`06` IEEE AIPR 2019 Paper "Efficient Passive Sensing Monocular Relative Depth Estimation".

 `06` [A FuzzIEEE 2019](https://attend.ieee.org/fuzzieee-2019/) tutorial session [[Fuzzy Fusion of Decisions from Heterogeneous Deep Machine Learning Models]](https://github.com/scottgs/FuzzyFusion_DeepLearning_Tutorial): **PyTorch** Introduction, Transfer learning DCNNs, Data-driven Fuzzy Choquet Integral.
 I created contents for part I and II, and have participated in the conference to support the tutorial on-site and learn from many of the cool academic presentations available at the conference.
 I also worked a few shifts at the registration desk.
 The conference and program chairs included Dr. Jim Keller and Dr. Derek Anderson from MU, two of my personally most respected professors, and I had a great pleasure and learned a great deal talking with them throughout the conference.

 `05` Kubernetes Cluster Modulation System called Sprinkler: it serves to prevent certain dockerd vulnerabilities from bringing about a cascading systemwide failure by listening to and filtering docker events and terminating containers that will trigger the cascading failure.
 This manifests as consuming RAM and storage space which paralyzes our systems.
 I have led the root cause analysis, and pinpointed the vulnerable code, but we created this system which is non-centeralized and external to Kubernetes to future-proof similar situations.
+(MUDSA)

-`05` First research paper submission.
+`05` First research paper submission for IEEE BigData 2019.
 See also my [Publications](/pub) page.

 `04` PhD Qualifying Exam.
 This has established my main research direction: the ideology of Superpixel Image Analysis